xiaopeng12138/WACVR/README.md

 ## Disclaimers
 - This project is not-for-profit and some resources came from the Internet!
-- Although this is under the GPL-3.0 license, do not use any content of this repo in commercial/profitable scenarios without permission!
+- Although this repository is under the GPL-3.0 license, do not use any content of this repo in commercial/profitable scenarios without permission!
 - Please support your local arcade if you can!

 ## How to use
-- Get the game somehow and make sure it runs properly.
+- Get the game somehow and make sure it runs properly and uses latest xxxxtools.
 (DO NOT ASK ANYTHING THAT IS DIRECTLY RELATED TO THE GAME ITSELF)
 - Download [the nightly version of WACVR](https://nightly.link/xiaopeng12138/WACVR/workflows/build/main/artifact.zip).
 - You have 2 ways to connect touch to the game: